atom0s/XiPackets/CONTRIBUTING.md

 We (contributors) do not claim ownership of any copyright content related to, or associated with, Final Fantasy XI.

 ```
-(c) 2002-2024 SQUARE ENIX CO., LTD. All Rights Reserved.
+(c) 2002-2025 SQUARE ENIX CO., LTD. All Rights Reserved.
 Title Design by Yoshitaka Amano.
 FINAL FANTASY, TETRA MASTER and VANA'DIEL are registered trademarks of Square Enix Co., Ltd. SQUARE ENIX,
 PLAYONLINE and the PlayOnline logo are trademarks of Square Enix Co., Ltd.
 ```

 The reverse engineering done by this repository and its contributors is entirely 'clean room'.

 We DO NOT have or use any leaked source code or other unpublished material.
 By contributing to this repository, you agree to the following:

-  * You **have not** been and **are not** employeed by Square Enix, in any capacity.
+  * You **have not** been and **are not** employed by Square Enix, in any capacity.
   * You **do not** and **have never** had any leaked material from Square Enix related to FFXI in any manner.
   * You **do not** and **have never** referenced any leaked or otherwise unreleased material from Square Enix related to FFXI in any manner.